-Line (11) Total Indiana Nonbusiness Income and Indiana nonunitary partnership income: Add all the subtotals from column D. Enter the amount of column D on line 18 of Form IT-20.
+Line (11) Total Indiana Nonbusiness Income and Indiana non-unitary partnership income: Add all the subtotals from column D. Enter the amount of column D on line 18 of Form IT-20.

-Instructions for Schedule IT-2220 for 2010
+Specific Instructions for Completing Schedule IT-2220

 Who Should File?